PRISHIta123/Franka_Manipulation/README.md

 ```
 run-franka-sim-server -v
 ```
-You might need to hold the option key (if using Mac) and drag robot to the center of the simulation.
+You might need to hold the option key (if using Mac) and drag the robot to the center of the simulation.
 All the algorithms will generate robot motions in this simulation.

 ### Classical Control